GO subsets

 How are GO subsets used?

 • GO subsets are also useful for addressing specific research needs in particular areas of biology.
-For instance, if a researcher is specifically interested in the process of development or in the nuclear proteome, subsets allow them to focus solely on the terms under that section of the ontology.
+For instance, if for researchers specifically interested in the process of development or in the nuclear proteome, specific subsets allow them to focus solely on the terms under that section of the ontology.

-• GO subsets can also be useful for simplifying searches or annotation operations.
-By reducing the number of choices a user is presented with their overall efficiency can be improved.
+• GO subsets can also be useful for simplifying searches or annotation operations, by reducing the number of choices a user is presented with.

 • Users and user communities can create their own GO subsets.
 Please contact the GO helpdesk for more information about creating and submitting your GO subsets.